arcticOS/pman/README.md

 `pman` is a small, portable, cross-platform package manager written in Python.

 ## Note
-`pman` is not ready for use yet (currently in pre-alpha, core features are not implemented yet)
+`pman` is not ready for use yet (alpha, core features are buggy and advanced features are not implemented yet)

 ## Why another package manager?
 As far as I know, there are no truly "cross-platform" package managers. `apt`, `pacman`, `zypper`, and the like only work well on Linux (although `apt` is also used in iOS jailbreaking) and `brew` only works on *nix OSes. `pman` is not only cross-platform, but it's also portable - you can move your installation (including repos and installed packages) across two machines very easily, and it will just work.
 Any packages that are cross-platform (for example, packages written in Python or Java) will even work across operating systems.